enkomio/ProgramUpdater/README.md

 The specified parameters will be added to the update request and will be used to verify the authentication.
 At his time it is possible to specify only POST parameters.

+<a href="https://github.com/enkomio/ProgramUpdater/blob/master/Src/Examples/Example3/Client.cs#L15">Here</a> you can find the full source code of the **Client** class.

 # Security

-The update process use ECDSA with SHA-256 in order to ensure the integrity of the update.
-The public and private keys are automatically generated on first start and saved to local files.
+The update process use **ECDSA** with **SHA-256** in order to ensure the integrity of the update.
+The *public* and *private* keys are automatically generated on first start and saved to local files (*public.txt* and *private.txt*).

-## Exporting private key
+## Exporting the private key

-In order to protect the private key from an attacker that is able to read aribrary files from your filesystem, the key is AES encrypted with parameters that are related to the execution environment (like MAC address, installed HDs, ...).
+In order to protect the private key from an attacker that is able to read aribrary files from your filesystem, the key is AES encrypted with parameters that are related to the execution environment (MAC address, properties of the installed HDs).
 This means that you cannot just copy the private key file from one computer to another, since it will not work.
 If you want to obtain the clear private key you have to export it by executing the following command:

 	UpdateServer.exe --export-key clean-private-key.txt
 	-=[ Version Releaser ]=-